 While curling irons have been around since what seems like the dark ages, they have changed a lot since your momma’s 1980 something big hair days.
 Improvements in heat technology, barrel material, and safety settings are just a few of the things that make curling irons the big style mega tool of today.

-Let’s take a look at what features to watch for in a curling iron, and review a few of the best curling irons that won’t damage your hair.
+Let’s take a look at FAQs, what features to watch for in a curling iron, and review a few of the best curling irons that won’t damage your hair.

 Are ceramic curling irons better for your hair?

 Any heat styling tool you use on your hair has the potential to cause damage to your delicate strands.
 Ceramic is a good option to help prevent some of that damage, and leave your hair healthier.

 A ceramic barrel emits negative ions into your hair when you are using it.
 These ions work to close your hair cuticle which protects it from damage and helps it to retain moisture.
 This also keeps your curls from being frizzy or full of static.
 A material like metal will have the opposite effect on your individual strands.
 A metal curling iron barrel will force open your hair cuticles, robbing them of moisture and exposing them to all kids of heat damage.

 READ: Guide to Curling Irons

 The surface of a ceramic curling iron is very smooth and won’t collect dust or debris like metal barrels do.
 Ceramic cleans easily, so you can regularly remove residue from your styling products.
 This allows even heating of your barrel and prevents the hot spots that can fry your strands.